npujol/npujol.github.io/Informatic/golang/basics/content/structs.md

 ## Structs

 Structs are user-defined types that help us create a collection of data describing a single entity.

-Visit the following resources to learn more:
+- Structs are mutable.
+- Structs are user-defined types that help us create a collection of data describing a single entity.
+- Structs are mutable.
+- It’s idiomatic to encapsulate new struct creation in constructor functions

 - [@official@Go Structs](https://go.dev/tour/moretypes/2)
 - [@article@Go by Example: Structs](https://gobyexample.com/structs)